simran301/Java-Programs/README.md

 ---------------------KEY POINTS:------------------

-Java is a case sensitive language
+Java is a case sensitive language.
+Wite the class name in CamelCase(UpperCamelCase) & always write variables name in lowerCase

 clear command is use to clear the terminal